jsa/blogy/gae-saucelabs.md

-NB: I moved this to [wiki](http://github.com/jsa/blogy/wiki/Self-testing-AppEngine-apps-with-Saucelabs)] so that I could get tweets there more nicely.
+**NOTE: I moved this to [wiki](http://github.com/jsa/blogy/wiki/Self-testing-AppEngine-apps-with-Saucelabs) so that I could get tweets embedded more nicely.**
-==

 Self-testing AppEngine apps with Saucelabs
 ==